OmerAlfiel/Shahen-website/README.md

 **Total Time**: ~15-30 minutes

-Your Shahen Logistics website will be live and production-ready! 🚀
+Your Logistics website will be live and production-ready! 🚀